automation-tasks-rs/cargo-auto/template_new_cli/README.md

 ```

 If you Ctrl+Click on the link `docs/index.html` it will open the file in VSCode editor.
 In the right corner you can click to see the Live Preview.
 It will open the preview for the html file in an integrated browser in VSCode.
 Very useful.
-Now is a good time to run all the test before committing.
+Now is a good time to run all the tests before committing.

 ```bash
 cargo test